 Planning how to manage hot desking starts with getting to know country-specific regulations about COVID-19 social distancing.

-The measures that apply in your area can guide your decisions on how to ensure safe distance and proper facilities for employees.
-There may be restrictions on the number of people who should be in one space, or similar rules that will inform your approach.
+The measures that apply in your area can guide your decisions on how to ensure safe distances and proper facilities for employees.
+There may be restrictions on the number of people who should be in one space or similar rules that will inform your approach.